viamrobotics/docs/docs/ml/_index.md

   <tr>
     <td>
       <b>4.
 Deploy your ML model</b>
       <p>To make use of ML models with your machine, you must first deploy the model using the built-in <a href="/ml/deploy/">ML model service</a>.
-The ML Model service will run the model and allow the vision service to use it.</p>
+The ML model service will run the model and allow the vision service to use it.</p>
     </td>
   </tr>
   <tr>